jvadillo/guia-laravel-8-paso-a-paso/manuscript/03-Primera-aplicacion.md

 No olvides actualizar los datos de acceso a base de datos en el fichero de configuración `.env`.

 ## Paso 8 - Crear un Modelo
-Laravel incluye por defecto Eloquent ORM, el cual hace de la **interacción con la base de datos** una tarea fácil.Tal y como dice la documentación oficial:
+Laravel incluye por defecto Eloquent ORM, el cual hace de la **interacción con la base de datos** una tarea fácil.
+Tal y como dice la documentación oficial:

 >Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.